 How Successful Are International Students Studying in the USA?

 For international students who complete degrees in the United States, roughly 60-65% choose to stay in the US for work opportunities.
 For F-1 student visa holders, that means one to three years of potential paid employment in your field of study, depending on your major.
 This work permission is called Optional Practical Training (OPT).
 If you enroll in a STEM major, you can have three years of OPT for each degree level (bachelor’s, master’s, and doctoral) you complete in the United States.
-Of the million-plus international students in the United States in the 2018-19 academic year, more than 20% were in OPT.
+Of the million-plus international students in the United States in the 2022-2023 academic year, graduate work experience in OPT increased by 8%.

 A 2017 international student satisfaction survey from World Education Services revealed that 92% of current international students and 89% of recent alumni believe their US education was a good investment, and 85% of students and 88% of alumni feel positive about their career prospects.